UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     of our software stack.
 This will result in GPU jobs remaining in the queue while we complete this.
 I would expect this to be complete by Wednesday or Thursday but will keep you updated.

+  - 2024-10-08 13:30 Logins are enabled.

+    Logins are enabled again.

+    We're continuing to rebuild the GPU applications on Young.

 ### Michael